ENGLISH 12, PART 2

 In this module, students gain a comprehension of the following:

-- Improve upon their writing skills so that they can produce exceptional expository, persuasive, and personal narrative essays.
+- Students will write exceptional expository, persuasive, and personal narrative essays.

-- Be able to analyze dystopian literature and make connections from the text to their own life experiences.
+- Students will read and evaluate dystopian literature and connect the text to their own life experiences.

 This course covers the following topics: